-NOTICE OF TERMINATION OF COVERAGE UNDER THE GENERAL WATER POLLUTION CONTROL PERMIT FOR CONCENTRATED ANIMAL FEEDING OPERATIONS
+NOTICE OF TERMINATION OF COVERAGE UNDER THE GENERAL WATER POLLUTION CONTROL PERMIT FOR CONCENTRATED ANIMAL FEEDING OPERATIONS original to: South Dakota Department of Environment and Natural Resources

 This form is required to be submitted when a discharge permit is no longer required or necessary.
 Submission of this form shall in no way relieves the producer of permit obligations required prior to submission of this form.
 Please submit this form to the following addresses: